finale-lua/luaosutils/README.md

 local osutils = require('luaosutils.restricted')
 ```

-This prevents the script from doing things such as changing application menus, executing external code, or sending post requests to websites.
+This prevents the script from doing things such as changing application menus or executing external code.
 The restricted mode is primarily useful to environments where `luaosutils` is embedded in the environment.
 The host app can determine if it trusts the code and either make the full or the restricted version of `luaosutils` available as is appropriate.

 ## The 'internet' namespace